mohammadfalahat/azure-devops-pipeline-repo-generator/README.md

 Submitting the form ensures a shared repository named `SANITIZEDPROJECTNAME_Azure_DevOps` exists in the current project.
 If it does not, the extension creates it and pushes a `pipeline-template.yml` containing the submitted settings.

+The branch action targets both the legacy (`git-branches-*`) and the newer repository branches menus to tolerate Azure DevOps UI updates where a single menu surface might go missing.

 ## Structure

 - `vss-extension.json`: Extension manifest defining the branch action and a hub entry.